tjhorner/bizcard/docs/faq.md

 - The silkscreen for the info on the back was resized to not overlap with the pads
 - Added test pads for QSPI_SS, VBUS, and USB+/-
 - Changed the buttons to both save on cost and make the profile smaller

+### v4

+- Removed 5V regulator, because I am dumb
+- Added optional SWD headers for debugging (this will work well: https://www.adafruit.com/product/752)
+- Neopixel GPIO pin changed to 24 (from 25)
+- Added built-in LED on GPIO 25
+  - This change was made because most other RP2040 boards have an LED on this pin, and it's where the Arduino framework expects it to be
+- Removed reference designators from silkscreen to make it look cleaner
+- KiCad DRC rules modified to use JLCPCB design capabilities
+- Other minor design changes